 This Low-cut running shoe is blessed with synthetic closed-weave mesh in the upper sole which ensures matchless comfort and cushioning.
 Plus, the ‘DMX ride foam’ in the midsole speaks for the atypical stability and grip.
 Last but not the least; the ‘Active traction lug pattern’ in many ways is the cherry on top.

 A fell running shoe from a worldwide recognized brand like Reebok could never be cheaper than this.
-Go and invest, you may not regret doing so.
+Go and invest: you may not regret doing so.

-7. PUMA Fells
+7. PUMA Falls

 Lacing style is traditional and works to give foot hugging support in conjunction with a nicely padded heel collar and amply padded shoe tongue.